-Involvement
+Involvement processes

-The Group communicates that its commitment to involvement is realised through strong institutional and industrial relations.
+S1-2 ESRS2 SBM-2 The Group communicates that its commitment to involvement is realised through strong institutional and industrial relations.
 The principles of transparency, independence and integrity characterise the relations maintained by the corporate functions with trade union organisations, favouring a fair debate without discrimination aimed at creating a climate of mutual trust and constructive dialogue.